 A special use permit is required for activities that provide a benefit to an individual, group, or organization rather than the public at large and that require some degree of management from the National Park Service to protect park resources and the public interest.

-How To Apply for a Special Use Permit or Commercial Filming/Still Photography Permit
+How To Apply for a Special Use Permit or Portrait Photography Permit

 Complete application and mail to Kristin Lessard at the Park address found on the first page of the application or email to e-mail us.
 Allow AT LEAST 5 business days for processing (10 business days for First Amendment requests) of applications.

 Completed application must be accompanied by an application fee in the form of a personal check, cashiers check or money order in the amount of $50.00 made payable to National Park Service.
 Please do not make checks out to Weir Farm National Historical Park.
 Application and administrative charges are non-refundable.
 A non-refundable processing fee should accompany the application unless the requested use is an exercise of a First Amendment right.
 Your permit may require the payment of cost recovery charges and proof of liability insurance naming the United States of America as also insured.

 Weir Farm NHP Special Use Permit Application Form